qmsk/esp/README.md

 The FLASH LED will flash on SPI-LEDs updates.

 The ATX PSU output will enable when any SPI-LEDs are active.

+The I2S output uses the same IO pins as the UART0 console, and cannot be used while the console is active.
+Disable the console or set a console timeout to use the I2S output interface.

 # HTTP